tc39/proposal-array-from-async/README.md

 One could argue that using **temporary variables** should be the only way to untangle deeply nested code.
-Explicitly naming every step’s variable causes something like method chaining to happen.
+Explicitly naming every step’s variable causes something similar to method chaining to happen, with similar benefits to reading and writing code.

 <details>
 <summary>Real-world example, continued</summary>